Auto Insurance

 Article image

-The most important determinant of whether or not your car insurance premium will rise after a collision (and subsequent claim), is fault.
+What’s the most important determinant of whether you’ll see a hike in your car insurance premium after a collision (and subsequent claim)?
+Fault.

 Typically, after an adjuster completes their investigation, if you're found to be 50% at fault or more for the collision, then the accident is considered "chargeable" and will result in higher premiums.